Mahindra Roots Festival

 The Mahindra Roots Festival (MRF) aims to explore distinctive and forgotten art forms that are integral to India’s cultural heritage.
 The festival features theatre performances, immersive storytelling, folk music, classical music and poetry in multiple languages, including Hindi, Punjabi, English, and Kannada, among others, as well as tribal music forms, contemporary Sufi, Abhangas, Bengal’s Baul music tradition etc. MRF showcases art through various formats such as larger-than-life installations, spectacular décor and much more, reintroducing audiences to their grand cultural heritage.
 Furthermore, artists from various genres, languages, and cultures enthral audiences with performances that are an aural and visual treat.

-The Mahindra Roots Festival which seeks “to reintroduce and celebrate the spectacular amalgamation of India’s vast and diverse cultural heritage through a contemporary lens” will be held between 24 and 26 Feb, 2023 across venues (Bal Gandharva Mandir, Bandra Fort Amphitheatre, antiSOCIAL) in Mumbai.
+The Mahindra Roots Festival which seeks “to reintroduce and celebrate the spectacular amalgamation of India’s vast and diverse cultural heritage through a contemporary lens” will be held on 24 and 25 Feb, 2024 across venues (Bal Gandharva Mandir, Bandra Fort Amphitheatre, antiSOCIAL) in Mumbai.
 Check out the festival schedule here.

 Check out more multiarts festivals here.